Stephen J Glover MCIArb

-Practicing for over 35 years (the last 20 of which as Joint Head of Chambers), Stephen brings a wealth of knowledge and experience to his role as Barrister, Mediator and Arbitrator.
+Practicing for over 35 years (Head of Chambers 1998 - 2018), Stephen brings great knowledge and experience to his roles of Barrister, Mediator and Arbitrator.

 Clinical and Professional Negligence

-Stephen’s Clinical Negligence caseload in recent years includes claims of alleged failure to diagnose (or culpably late diagnosis of): birth asphyxia, sepsis, intracranial haemorrhage, myocardial infarction, cervical, prostate, skin, breast and gastrointestinal tumours, cauda equina, compartment syndrome, gallstones, fractures, (including skull fractures in abused infant), hospital acquired infection and bipolar disorder.
+Clinical Negligence caseload in recent years includes claims of alleged failure to diagnose (or culpably late diagnosis of): birth asphyxia, sepsis, intracranial haemorrhage and stroke, cervical, prostate, skin, breast and gastro-intestinal tumours, cauda equina, compartment syndrome, gallstones, skull fractures in abused infant and somatoform disorders and bipolar disorder.

-• Local Authority missing signs of abuse in a baby that subsequently suffered catastrophic injuries at the hands of a family friend.
+- Local Authority missing signs of abuse in a baby subsequently suffering catastrophic injuries at the hands of a family friend.

-• Spinal manipulation of chiropractor leading to embolic stroke following vertebrobasilar artery dissection.
+- Spinal manipulation by chiropractor leading to embolic stroke (vertebrobasilar artery dissection).

-• Damages for the cost of adapted accommodation following the abandonment of the Roberts v Johnston formula.
+- Damages for the cost of disability adapted accommodation following abandonment of the Roberts v Johnston formula.

-Stephen has conducted substantial asset financial remedy cases since the beginning of the 1980s covering all aspects, including multi-disciplinary matters, offshore trusts, worldwide freezing orders, ante and post nuptial settlements, advising on and drafting pre-nuptial and post-nuptial agreements, complex corporate interests, financial misconduct cases, etc.
+Stephen has conducted substantial asset financial remedy cases since the 1980s covering all aspects, including multi-disciplinary matters, offshore trusts, worldwide freezing orders, ante and post-nuptial settlements, advising on and drafting pre-nuptial and post-nuptial agreements, complex corporate interests and financial misconduct cases.

 Stephen is also frequently instructed in cohabitant/trusts of land/inheritance disputes.

-Undue influence: cohabitant dispute that ended in a trial in the Chancery Division involving a review of the case law on this difficult topic.
+Recent Cases include: undue influence, a cohabitant dispute that ended in a trial in the Chancery Division involving a review of the case law on this difficult topic, promissory estoppel and constructive trust cases, acting for high net worth fathers in Schedule 1 Children Act cases.

 Mediation & Arbitration